eallenOP/gdte/learning-design-plan-1.md

 4. Encourage independent thinking, self-motivation and self-management

 #### d.
 Milestones/deliverables
-Objective 1 deliverables: a course schedule that includes two or more team projects which allow learners to practice the skills learnt up to that point in a practical setting.
+Objective 1 deliverables: a course schedule that includes two or more team projects which allow learners to practice the skills learnt up to that point in a practical context.

 Objective 2 deliverables: lesson plans to introduce tools such as git and GitLab and the associated professional workflows.

-Objective 3 deliverables: formative assessments with peer assessment and self-assessment elements, plus class activities which are flexible enough to allow learners to decide on their own approaches to problems.
+Objective 3 deliverables: formative assessments with peer assessment and self-assessment elements, plus class activities which are flexible enough to allow learners to decide on their own approaches to problems (and to be able to describe the reasons for those decisions).

-Objective 4 deliverables: time-management lesson plan and class activities; a flexible, portfolio-style assessment which rewards independent and critical thinking
+Objective 4 deliverables: time-management lesson plan and class activities; a flexible, portfolio-style assessment which rewards independent and critical thinking.

+Milestones:
+- Course Schedule to be drafted by 20 December 2017.
+- Lesson plans and class activities to be in place before February 2018.
+- Formative and summative assessments to be designed by the start of semester 1, 2018.

 #### e.
 Stakeholders and analysis of learners